 windows on a skyscraper building

-What Information is needed for SAP Calculations?
+What Information Should You Provide for SAP Calculations?

 Our assessors will require various documents and information from the construction project.
-Having the relevant documents and details ready before beginning the calculations is essential to ensure an accurate assessment.
+Having the relevant documents and details ready before beginning the SAP calculations is essential to ensure an accurate assessment.

 You will need to provide the following information: